 Kastor Stein, German co-founder of the Zegg Community near Berlin where he has been executive manager, finance director and educational facilitator since 1991.

 Kathy Tyler is the co-author of the original Angel® Cards first published in 1982 and the Transformation Game®.
 She is deeply engaged with the collective evolutionary impulse as a member of the Findhorn Community and lived there from 1978 to 1986.
-Kathy is currently the Chair of Trustees of the Findhorn Foundation.
+Kathy is currently living at Findhorn and is a Trustee of the Findhorn Foundation.

 Kay Lynne Sherman, former community member, psychotherapist and activist in Ashland, Oregon.
 She is also a trainer in a programme inspired by Paul Hawken’s book on global warming called Drawdown.